Mario Kart 8

-Mario Kart 8 was a critical success; reviewers praised its gameplay and presentation, but the battle mode received mixed reviews.
-Critics praised Deluxe as definitive version of Mario Kart 8 for its improved battle modes and presentation.
-Both releases have been named by critics as among the best Mario Kart games, and have won and been nominated for several awards.
-Mario Kart 8 is the one of the best-selling video games of all time, at over 60.46 million sold.
-It is also the best-selling Wii U game at 8.46 million sold and the best-selling Nintendo Switch game at 52 million.
+Mario Kart 8 was a critical success; reviewers praised its gameplay and presentation, but the battle mode was criticized.
+Critics praised Deluxe as the definitive version for its improved battle modes and presentation.
+Both releases have been named by critics as among the best Mario Kart games, have won and been nominated for several awards, and have named among the greatest video games.

+Mario Kart 8 is one of the best-selling video games, at over 78.02 million sold for both versions combined.
+The original version is also the best-selling Wii U game at 8.46 million sold and Deluxe is the best-selling Nintendo Switch game at 69.56 million.
+A sequel, Mario Kart World, was released for the Nintendo Switch 2 in 2025.

 Gameplay

-Mario Kart 8 is a kart racing game; players control characters from the Mario universe to race in go-karts around a course.
+Mario Kart 8 is a kart racing game in which players control characters from the Mario universe, The Legend of Zelda, Animal Crossing, Splatoon (Mario Kart 8 Deluxe), or the players' Miis, to race in go-karts around a course.
 They may hinder their opponents or improve their performance using power-ups found in item boxes throughout the course.
-It includes four different difficulties, each differing in speed, which may be selected before the race.
+It includes four different difficulties, each differing in speed which may be selected before the race.
 "Mirror Mode" horizontally inverts all courses.
-Returning features from previous installments include motorbikes and 12-player racing from Mario Kart Wii, as well as hang gliders, underwater racing and vehicle customization from Mario Kart 7.
-Up to four players can play together on a single system, up to eight can play together through a local wireless connection, and up to twelve can play together via online multiplayer.
+Returning features from previous installments include motorbikes and 12-player racing from Mario Kart Wii, and hang gliders, underwater racing, and vehicle customization from Mario Kart 7.
+Up to four players can play together on a single system, up to eight can play together through a local wireless connection (Switch only), and up to twelve can play together via online multiplayer.

 The signature new feature of Mario Kart 8 is anti-gravity racing, in which certain parts of a course allow racers to drive on walls and ceilings.
-In these sections, players who collide with other racers or special bumpers will trigger a speed boost.
+In these sections, players who collide with other racers or special bumpers trigger speed boosts.
 New characters include the Koopalings and Pink Gold Peach.
-In addition to karts and motorbikes, the game also includes all-terrain vehicles.
+The vehicles include karts, motorbikes and all-terrain vehicles.
 There are four new items: the Boomerang Flower, which can be thrown to attack players; the Piranha Plant, which attacks nearby racers and obstacles and provides a speed boost; the Crazy Eight, which gives the user eight different items; and the Super Horn, which can be used both to attack nearby opponents and defend against items, including the previously nearly unavoidable Spiny Shell.
-The game features 32 courses spread across eight cups, with an additional 16 courses later released as downloadable content (DLC) in four additional cups.
+The 32 courses are spread across eight cups, with an additional 16 courses released as downloadable content (DLC) in four additional cups.